 - Make a complaint.
 If the problem needs immediate resolution, call either the Police Department (262.473.0555) if the problem is Police Related, or Neighborhood Services (262.473.0540) if the problem is Property Related, AND…

-Please submit this form to the HSPNA President as soon after the occurrence as possible.
-This form will be forwarded to the City of Whitewater even if you have previously made the complaint in person.
+Please complete this form as soon after the occurrence as possible.
+This form will be forwarded to the City of Whitewater by the HSPNA President even if you have previously made the complaint in person.

 HSPNA will keep this form on record and will use it to follow up and see what action the City takes.
 HSPNA will also keep track of the number of violations so that the stipulations in the Chronic Nuisance Ordinance can initiated at the appropriate time.

 This form makes it possible for complaints to be filed anonymously, but the HSPNA Problem Resolution Committee believes that the complaint is stronger if the complainant is identified.

 (Please note that under Wisconsin’s open records law, the City is required to provide a copy of the complaint should anyone request it in writing.)

 Please complete the form as fully and as accurately as possible.
 Attach any supporting evidence.